lyteword/chspurgeon-tod/volume-7/psalm-130.md

 Or,

-1\.We should pray at all times.
+1\.
+We should pray at all times.

-2\.We should pray that our prayers may be heard.
+2\.
+We should pray that our prayers may be heard.

-3\.We should pray until we know we are heard.
+3\.
+We should pray until we know we are heard.

-4\.We should pray in faith that when heard we have the thing we have asked.
+4\.
+We should pray in faith that when heard we have the thing we have asked.
 "That which thou hast prayed to me against the King of Assyria I have heard."
 God had heard.
 That was enough.
 It was the death of Sennacherib and the overthrow of his host.— *G. R.*

 **Verses 1-2.** Consider,

-1\.The Psalmist's condition in the light of a warning.
+1\.
+The Psalmist's condition in the light of a warning.
 Evidently, through sin, he came into the depths; see Ps 130:3-4.
 Learn,

 a) The need of watchfulness on the part of all.

 b) That backsliding will, sooner or later, bring great trouble of soul.

-2\.His sometime continuance in that condition, in the light of a Divine judgment: "I have cried."
+2\.
+His sometime continuance in that condition, in the light of a Divine judgment: "I have cried."
 Certainly his first cry had not brought deliverance.

 a) The realization of pardon is a Divine work, dependent upon God's pleasure.
 Ps 85:8.

 b) But he will not always nor often speak pardon at the first asking; for He will make His people reverence his holiness, feel the bitterness of sinning, learn caution, etc.

-3\.His conduct while in that condition in the light of a direction.
+3\.
+His conduct while in that condition in the light of a direction.
 He,

 a) Seeks deliverance only of God.